Oh240/katacoda-scenarios/Kubernetes-105/K8 105 Section 2.md

 ![Terminal Time Remaining](./assets/term-expire.png)

 ---
+In this lab, we're going to be decoding the username and password of the secrets.yml file.

-By default, Kubernetes requires data stored in Secrets to be base64 encoded.
-For the Secret for the username we are going to define, we must first base64 encode the username.
+By default, Kubernetes requires data stored in Secrets to be base64 encoded (which they are).

-Base64 encode the username:
-`echo -n 'YWRtaW4=' | base64
+Display the contents of secret.yml.
+`cat secret.yml
 `{{execute}}

+Decode the username:
+`echo -n 'YWRtaW4=' | base64 -d
+`{{execute}}
 ---

-Apply secret.yml.

-`kubectl apply -f secret.yml
-`{{execute}}

-Base64 encode the password:
+Dcode the password:
-`echo -n 'cGFzc3dvcmQ=' | base64
+`echo -n 'cGFzc3dvcmQ=' | base64 -d
 `{{execute}}

 ---